Trinciti Roti Shop

 - Good for: cuisine-focused meals and casual visits.

-- Less ideal for: plans that require verified private rooms, seat counts, bar seating, or formal service details.
+- Less ideal for: plans that require private rooms, seat counts, bar seating, or formal service details.

 - Hours: Closed Monday; open Tuesday through Sunday, 6 AM to 9 PM.